redrodion/setkafluo/README.md

 - **Rodion Shishkov** – ESRF, Université Grenoble Alpes (UGA)
 - **Dmitry Karpov** – CEA / IRIG-MEM, Université Grenoble Alpes (UGA), ESRF

-Contact (to be finalised):

-- Primary contact: _[Rodion email to be added]_
-- Secondary contact: _[Dmitry email to be added]_

 ---

 ## License

-This project is distributed under the **MIT License**.
+This project is distributed under the **Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC-4.0)**.

+You are free to:

+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material

+Under the following terms:

+- **Attribution** — you must give appropriate credit and provide a link to the license.
+- **NonCommercial** — commercial use is strictly prohibited without prior written permission from the authors and ESRF.

-See the `LICENSE` file for the full text.
-Please check your institutional policies before using the code in commercial settings.
+See the `LICENSE` file for the full legal text.

 ---